Cool Old Games

 What is the History of Egyptian Card Games

-Egyptian card games’ history originates from China, thanks to the spread through the Asian continent.
+Egyptian card games’ history originates from China, thanks to their spread through the Asian continent.
 The earliest known cards were from the 1200s, found in the vicinity around the Tokapi Palace in Istanbul.
 The found set included 3 complete sets, and was dated to be from the Mamluk period.
 These cards consisted of 52 cards, including 4 suits.

-The suits in cards include polo-sticks, coins, swords and cups.
-Each suit includes 10 number cards (known as pip cards) and 3 court cards (the king, the viceroy and the second-deputy).
+The suits in cards include polo-sticks, coins, swords, and cups.
+Each suit includes 10 number cards (known as pip cards) and 3 court cards (the king, the viceroy, and the second-deputy).
 Sharp-eyed readers may notice the similarities to the modern-day standard 52-card deck.
 These cards also show similarities to the Ganjifa suits, which were popular in India, the main difference being one missing suit in the latter.

-One of the most striking parts of the Egyptian cards are the beautiful artwork.
+One of the most striking parts of the Egyptian cards is the beautiful artwork.
 Unlike European playing cards, there is no imagery of people, possibly due to religious restrictions.
 Instead, the designs were based on nature or abstract art, which found adoption in Spanish and French cards.
 Despite the cards being found, the playstyles have not been found.

 Most Popular Card Games in Egypt